 To win in the marketplace, you must first win in the workplace.
 Nowadays, an employee accepts a job based on the terms and conditions of the employer.
 Many organizations, particularly MNCs, now require their employees to enter into employment bonds or restrictive negative covenants.
 An employment bond is an agreement between an employer and an employee.
 The employee will work for the organization on certain terms and conditions.
 If an employee leaves their job before the required time period, he must pay a penalty to the employer.

-1. Both the parties sign the agreement with consent
+- Both parties sign the agreement with consent

 An employment bond is not the same as a non-compete clause.
 The major difference between the two is that the former only puts a monetary punishment on the employee.
 While the latter sets a condition that the employee cannot work in any other similar firm like that of the employer.
 The entire problem between the employment bond and Section 27 and Article 19(1)(g) is due to the non-compete provision.
 An employment bond is valid when it asks for compensation from an employee for all costs suffered by the company.
 It is void under both Section 27 and Article 19(1)(g) when non-compete clauses restrict an employee from practicing a lawful profession, trade, or business.